What is 3D product rendering?

 - placed in a virtual environment accessed via virtual reality (VR) to let users interact with the product

-There are many possibilities to explore once the initial 3D model has been created and at Reflection, we do it all.
+Once we create a 3D model there are many possibilities to explore.
+At Reflection, we do it all.
 Our experienced 3D designers can work from existing photos, plans, CAD drawings and napkin sketches and turn them into a world of new marketing opportunities including AR, VR and animation, all done in-house.